How to buy the best dishwasher

 Freestanding

 Freestanding dishwashers are the most common, and fit into any kitchen that will accommodate them – their front door is designed to remain fully visible.
-They're available in a range of colours – unsurprisingly, white is the most common, but black, grey and silver are also popular and other colours are occasionally available, too.
+They're available in a range of colours.
+Unsurprisingly, white is the most common, but black, grey and silver are also popular, and other colours are occasionally available, too.

-Pros: The most common type of dishwasher, so it's easier to find one that matches your budget.
-They're also more portable than integrated models, so you could feasibly take your dishwasher with you if you move house.
+Pros The most common type of dishwasher, so it's easier to find one that matches your budget.
+They're also more portable than integrated models, so you could feasibly take your dishwasher with you if you move home.

-Cons: They don't blend in to kitchens the way integrated models do.
+Cons They don't blend in to kitchens the way integrated models do.

 Integrated